hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 The purpose of this HIPE is to define the Transport Layer Messaging such that we can ignore the delivery of messages as we discuss the much richer Application Layer Messaging types and interactions.
 That is, we can assume that there is no need to include in an Application Layer message anything about how to route the message to the recipient - it just magically happens.
 Alice (via her Edge Agent) sends a message to Bob, and (because of implementations based on this HIPE) we can ignore how the message got to Bob's Edge Agent.

-Put another way - this HIPE is about envelopers.
+Put another way - this HIPE is about envelopes.
 It defines a way to put a message - any message - into an envelope, put it into an outbound mailbox and have it magically appear in the recipient's inbound mailbox.
 Once we have that, we can focus on letters and not how the letters are sent.

 This HIPE covers both how a message is sent from one Agent directly to another - the Wire protocol - and how the messages are routed to their ultimate destination through an arbitrary series of Agents.